WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

 = 1.8.10.1 =
-* Fixed: Manual install caused a PHP error in 1.8.10 Refer the Changelog for more information
+* Fixed bugs in 1.8.10: Manual install caused a PHP error; Widget title showed %postname% instead of the Title;
+Refer the Changelog for more information

 = 1.8.10 =